Equim-chan/Mortal/docs/src/user/docker.md

 }
 ```

-We can tell Mortal would choose to discard 1m at this point.
+We can tell that Mortal would choose to discard 1m at this point.